Fearless7bc/Fearless7_CVR_Prefabs/CVR_Lua_Sentry_Example/README.md

 - It will only track players within it's max range too, by default it is 15.
 - It will change one synced parameter, the first one in the spawnable script, to the value 1 when tracking a player.
 It will be 0 when not tracking a player.
 - There is an object that will attach to the prop spawner, this is to force it to sync the position of the target object.
-- There is a bool in the Start function, `TargetSpawner`, change to true to target the prop spawner as well as remote players.
+- There is a bool in the Start function, `TargetSpawner`, change to **true** to target the prop spawner as well as remote players.
+    - By default it is false.

 ## Requirements
 You need to have the CVR experimental CCK.
 It can be found in the official ABI Discord.